 Cocaine

 Cocaine is a life-threatening drug.
 It is illegal, and it is often used to combat the symptoms of depression.
 The euphoria that cocaine evokes can be quite attractive to some people.
 It can temporarily cause depression symptoms to subside.
 However, this is little more than a distraction.
-The cocaine high can quickly wear off, leaving the user even more depressed.
+The cocaine high can quickly wear off, leaving the user even more depressed—this rebound effect is one of the most significant dangers of self-medicating.

 Amphetamines

-Amphetamines are frequently used as a way to improve issues like Attention Deficit Hyperactivity Disorder.
+Prescription amphetamines are frequently used as a way to improve issues like ADHD.
 They’re also used by those without a diagnosed condition.
-College students will frequently use amphetamines like Concerta and Strattera to stay awake and study.
+Many college students frequently use amphetamines like Concerta and Strattera to stay awake and study.
 They may also use them to help improve their focus during class.
 Amphetamines are highly addictive, with or without a prescription.
-Using them can easily lead to addiction when they’re used long-term.

 Marijuana